Our easy-to-follow guide to growing cherry tomatoes will help you focus your time and attention on the areas that matter.

 Always get quality seeds from a good and reputable source.

 We also have an article on how to grow tomatoes from store bought tomatoes.

 And I do not mean that you should seek out a specialist in another country dedicated to your chosen type of cherry tomato.

-Just make it a point to work with fresh seeds and make sure to pre-germinate if your seeds are old or of unknown quality.
+Make it a point to work with fresh seeds and pre-germinate if your seeds are old or of unknown quality.